WideSu/WideSu.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I’m HUANG Anni, a research engineer at **Singapore Management University** in the School of Computing and Information System.
-I’m interested to use AI algorithms to improve people's life.
+I’m interested in Data science in Biomedical and Healthcare domains.

 Recent work
 ======

-I will attend the **2022 IEEE SSCI conference** which is held on **4-7th December 2022**.
+Our [group](https://sites.google.com/smu.edu.sg/cognitiveandneuralcomputing/home) is hosting the **[2022 IEEE SSCI conference](https://www.ieeessci2022.org/index.html)** which is held on **4-7th December 2022** which will talk about the recent challenges in cognitive computing and new trends.
+Welcome to [register](https://www.ieeessci2022.org/registration.html).

 Education
 ======